“Memorable concerts don’t merely deliver what’s expected; they also take audiences beyond what they can envision.”

 Although we musicians devote years to refining our artistic and technical abilities, few of us study the processes involved in planning and presenting successful concerts.

-As a result, many wonderful musicians, who might have enjoyed flourishing careers, appear infrequently in public and earn little income when they do.
+As a result, many wonderful musicians, who might have enjoyed flourishing careers, seldom appear in public and earn little income when they do.

 The Five C’s of Concert Planning and Production